-WAC 390-37-040 Enforcement procedures-Procedures for filing complaints with the ((commission)) PDC.
-(1) A complaint filed with the ((commission)) PDC must be ((in)) by electronic writing.
-Complainants ((are encouraged to)) must use the ((complaint form)) form(s) provided by the ((commission)) PDC on its web site.
+wac 390-37-040 Enforcement procedures-Procedures for filing complaints with the commission.
+(1) A complaint filed with the PDC commission-must be in-by electronic writing.
+Complainants are encouraged to must use the complaint form(s) provided by the commission on its web site.
 The executive director may waive this requirement and allow for the use of another written format on the basis of hardship.

-- (2) A complaint must include: - (a) A statement of the nature of the alleged violation or violations, referencing chapter 42.17A RCW and/or Title 390 WAC (if known), date, time and place of each occurrence and name of person or persons believed to be responsible, and a description of the impact of the alleged violation on the public; - (b) All available documentation and other evidence which the complainant is able to supply that supports the allegations made in the complaint.
-Information about where documents or evidence can be obtained and any relevant contact information should be included for any items that cannot be supplied with the complaint; - (c) The names and telephone numbers, email addresses, and U.S. mail address, if known, of any witnesses or other persons who have knowledge of facts ((that support)) related to the complaint; - (d) The complainant's name, email address which will be the PDC's official method of communication, U.S. mail address, and telephone number; ((and)) - (e) The signature of the complainant certifying under penalty of perjury under the laws of the state of Washington that the information provided with the complaint is true and correct to the best of ((his or her)) their knowledge and belief; and

-- (f) Other pertinent information, as required by the PDC. - (3) The person or entity against whom a complaint is filed is known as the respondent.
+- (2) A complaint must include: - (a) A statement of the nature of the alleged violation or violations referencing the RCW under 42.17A and/or WAC 390 (if known), date, time and place of each occurrence and name of person or persons believed to be responsible, and a description of the impact of the alleged violation on the public; - (b) All available documentation and other evidence which the complainant is able to supply that supports the allegations made in the complaint.
+Information about where documents or evidence can be obtained and any relevant contact information should be included for any items that cannot be supplied with the complaint; - (c) The names and telephone numbers, email addresses, and U.S. mail address, if known, of any witnesses or other persons who have knowledge of facts that support related to the complaint; - (d) The complainant's name, email address which will be the PDC's -official method of communication, U.S. mail address, and telephone number; and - (e) The signature of the complainant certifying under penalty of perjury under the laws of the state of Washington that the information provided with the complaint is true and correct to the best of his or her their knowledge and belief; and - (f) Other pertinent information, as required by the commission or its staff. - (3) The person or entity against whom a complaint is filed is known as the respondent.